rebelsky/sams-assorted-musings-reflections/how-are-you-2024-10-12.md

 So I'm empty.
 That's the best description I can come up with.
 There's a hole in my life.
 There always will be.

 But I'll be okay.
 I promised her I would be, and that's a promise I intend to keep.
 It may just take some time to get there.

+---

+**_Postscript_**: I forgot to mention.
+I am also exhuasted.
+I lay down at noon this afternoon and didn't wake up until after 3pm.
+I assume sleep will come and go.